fl0wwy/Amazon-scraper/readme.md

-# Amazon Scraper
+# Amazon Product Data Scraper

-## Using Python and React

-I'm scraping the data from Amazon using the Selenium library to dodge the bot detection Amazon implements which slows down the process a bit but works well regardless.
+Amazon product data scraper using the Selenium library in order to dodge bot detection systems.

+The content is then dumped into a .json file format and dynamically loaded onto an HTML page using JavaScript and then the content is displayed on the default web browser by serving the HTML file through a local web server on port 8000.

 ## To do

-Implement a react website that displays all the scraped data

-Plot the changes in product data with each day a certain page is scraped
+Compare price jumps over each period a certain page is scraped.